Cookies on this website

 • Wind power has already lowered UK power prices by nearly a third.
 Average “day‑ahead” electricity prices in 2025 were about £83/MWh but without wind generation, it’s estimated that prices would have been £121/MWh.
 This £38/MWh saving represents a 31% reduction on the nowind price.
 (ECIU, 2026

-• Had the 8.4GW of offshore wind secured at this year’s renewable auction been operating last year, gas power generation could have been a third (35%) lower, cutting “day-ahead” wholesale prices by up to £11/MWh (13%).
+• Had the 8.4GW of offshore wind secured at the beginning of 2026 (Allocation Round 7) been operating last year, gas power generation could have been a third (35%) lower, cutting “day-ahead” wholesale prices by up to £11/MWh (13%).
 (ECIU, 2026

 • In 2025, the UK’s electricity supply was the most British in decades.
 Only 46% of the primary energy used to generate electricity was imported – the lowest share since 2004, and down from 67% in 2013.
 This reflects a sharp fall in imported gas used for power generation, as UK wind and solar now supply electricity directly without relying on overseas fuel.
 (ECIU, 2026